AgBase/InterProScan/README.rst

     - Docker must be installed on the computer you wish to use for your analysis.
     - To run Docker you must have ‘root’ permissions (or use sudo).
     - Docker will run all containers as ‘root’.
-This makes Docker incompatible with HPC systems (see Singularity below).
+This makes Docker incompatible with HPC systems (see Apptainer below).
     - Docker can be run on your local computer, a server, a cloud virtual machine etc.
     - For more information on installing Docker on other systems see this tutorial:  `Installing Docker on your machine <https://docs.docker.com/engine/install/>`_.

 ..
 Important::

     We have included this basic documentation for running InterProScan with Docker.
 However, InterProScan requires quite a lot of compute resources and may need to be run on an HPC system.
-If you need to use HPC see 'Singularity' below.
+If you need to use HPC see 'Apptainer' below.